 “I’m madly in love with Mary,” Danson proclaimed in 2017, gushing, “She’s a remarkable human being so I’m just incredibly blessed.
-It feels like heaven on Earth,” he continued.
+It feels like heaven on Earth,” he continued with the following love quote.
 “If I were to die, I can say, I know what it’s like to be loved and to love.”

 The feeling is mutual.
 “I’m ridiculously in love with him,” Steenburgen proclaimed in 2018.
 “I find him endlessly fascinating.
 He surprises me all the time and most of all he makes me laugh.”

 It’s easy to have regrets or second-guess your choices in life, especially when the outcome isn’t the one you’d hoped for, but consider this: If you were to change even a single element of your past, your present might look very different.

 This is a truth Danson is acutely aware of.
 As he told AARP Magazine, “If I corrected my mistakes — which are cringers — would I take them away if it were to alter anything about where I am now?
 No. Life is messy.
 The older I get, the more I realize it’s okay to be imperfect,” he noted.
 “Because you can still grow and make changes in your life.”